-Asmeret Asefaw Berhe is on the ESWN Leadership Board and an Associate Prof. of Natural Resources, Univ. of California, Merced.
+Asmeret Asefaw Berhe is on the ESWN Leadership Board and a Professor of Natural Resources, Univ. of California, Merced.
 She is a NSF CAREER awardee, past PI and co-PI of NSF grants that supported participation of women and underrepresented minorities in research and outreach.
 She works with the Lawrence Hall of Science to develop earth and environmental science curriculum for K-12 education, and is currently assisting in development of the next generation standards for junior high school science education in California.

 Rebecca Barnes is on the ESWN Leadership Board and an Assistant Prof. in the Environmental Program at Colorado College.
 Barnes has contributed to and facilitated professional development skills' workshops for early career scientists on university campuses and at professional society meetings.
 She is currently co-PI on a NSF-funded, Improving Undergraduate STEM Education project to improve the recruitment and persistence of women in the geosciences.